ctshibas/node-improve-dev/lecture-1.md

 }
 ```

-The <kbd>^</kbd> in the dependency defines how the package will obe updated if you re-run
+The <kbd>^</kbd> in the dependency defines how the package will be updated if you re-run

 ```zsh
 npm install